 For top things to do at night, The Smith Tower is also a popular choice.
 The building is beautifully lit up after dark, making it a stunning sight to see.
 You can also enjoy live music and entertainment at the Chinese Room on Friday and Saturday nights.
 The Smith Tower is open Wednesday to Sunday from 11 am to 11 pm and is located in the historic Pioneer Square district.

 While you’re in the neighborhood, head over to check out Columbia Center – the tallest building in Seattle!
-This skyscraper stands over 900-ft tall and has its own observation deck where you can take in views of the Emerald City.
-On a clear day, you can even see past the Puget sound and clear across city limits!
+This skyscraper stands over 900 feet tall and has its own observation deck where you can take in views of the Emerald City.
+On a clear day, you can even see past Puget Sound and clear across city limits!